Weight Train Once a Week!

 Tony Leong, LEONG Orthopaedic Health

-Are you one of these successful time-pressed individuals?
+Are you a successful time-pressed individual?

 Yes, you are!